 I’ve extensively reviewed and modded this board.
 SUrprisingly clean PCB layout.
 If you want to turn this DAC into a world-class performer, add a better OPAMP, disable USB (get USB externally from an XMOS converter) and work on the power supply.
 I suggest replacing the voltage regulators with ultra-low noise boards from diyinhk.com.
 For those of you who are not faint-hearted, de-solder the WM8740 chip and drop in the pin-compatible WM8741 as a replacement (can be purchased from Mouser).

-Overall this eBay seller is a really nice and reliable guy.
+Overall “minishow0328” eBay seller is also a really nice and reliable guy.
 I often purchase stuff from him.

 If you are after the best ESS Sabre 9018 DACs, boards with AKM4495 and top-notch XMOS USB to SP/DIF converters, he is the guy to contact!
 He is pretty responsive and he can help you find the configuration that is right for your needs.